 Ditto for these easy-to-hang pockets.
 If your walls are all plaster and won’t support any weight at all, then this mobile ‘green wall’ is a great option, and can also be taken outdoors in the summer if you’d like it to enhance the beauty of your BBQ or patio area.

-4. Light Considerations
+4. Consider Light

-5. Watering Your Garden
+5. Water Your Garden

-Plants should be watered when they approach dryness, which is about every 7 days or so.
+Plants in your indoor living wall should be watered when they approach dryness.
+That’s probably about every 7 days or so.
 In order to determine whether or not your plants need to be watered, just use your finger to feel the soil.
-If it feels on the dry side, the plants will need watering – but remember: it harms plants more to overwater than under water them.
+If it feels on the dry side, the plants will need watering.
+But remember: it harms plants more to overwater than under water them.

-6. General Tips
+6. Follow These General Tips

 - Try to place the green wall in a room that has good air circulation.
 That way, the plants will purify more air throughout your home.

 - Choose plants for your indoor living wall that tend to spread out easily.
 These could be ferns, ivy, spider plants and philodendron, for example.

 - For maximising air purity, choose plants that are great air filters.
 The Red-edged Dracaena plant is one of the most effective plants to remove pollutants, especially the formaldehyde that’s found in paints, wallpaper and smoke from fireplaces.
 Snake Plants are good for releasing oxygen and the Broadleaf Lady Palm removes ammonia, a chemical found in cleaning products.
 Finally, Aloe Vera fights benzene found in detergents and plastics.

 - Should you get any pests crawling in your green wall, kill them in a natural way!
 Fill a spray bottle with 1 part dishwashing liquid with 3 parts water and mist the offenders with the mix.